On isometry and isometric embeddability between ultrametric Polish spaces: The complexity of isometry

-\begin{proof} If $r>0$ observe that in the proof of Theorem \ref{bigtheorem} for $D'$ as the set of distances, the range of the reduction is contained in $\mathcal{A}$, since $r_0$ is the distance between the root of the tree and any other point.
+\begin{lemma} The restriction of $ \isom $ to $\mathcal{A}$ is Borel bireducible with countable graph isomorphism. \end{lemma} \begin{proof} If $r>0$ observe that in the proof of Theorem \ref{bigtheorem} for $D'$ as the set of distances, the range of the reduction is contained in $\mathcal{A}$, since $r_0$ is the distance between the root of the tree and any other point.